leeluna0476/ft_irc/README.md

 `./ircserv <port> <password>`

 ## Features
-- *At the start of the connection*
+- *At the beginning of the connection*
     - **`PASS`**
         - `PASS <password>`
             - Enter the connection password.